iambeanie/iambeanie-chaos-voting-server/README.md

 Why: We want any communication coming into your network on port 6970 and 6971 to come to your computer, where the server is hosted.
 Without this step, communication coming those ports will stop at the router.

+#### Open ports on windows firewall

+Open up ports 6970 and 6971 for incoming connections in the windows firewall, both TCP and UDP.

 ### Option 2: Hosting on a Server

   1. Obtain a DNS record for the chosen URL